Ask Slashdot: Is Logging Long Hours a Recipe For Burnout or the Only Way To Get Ahead?

 Productivity is (work*value)/time.
 When you go back to work, you do the most important (most valuable) things first.
 So of course taking time off increases productivity because time is a smaller number.

+At that point 100% of employees are gaming the metrics and slacking to survive.
+And, of course, the project managers are gaming metrics too, so no project is ever a 'failure', no matter how big a trainwreck...

+What % of total corporate effort do you think is spent gaming things like 'Rank and Ra

-Bad examples (Score:2, Insightful)
+Bad examples (Score:3, Insightful)

 It's not fair to use Elon Musk and Mark Zuckerberg as an example to work long hours.
 They also own their own businesses of which they own shares of.
 Business owners generally have more incentive and motivation, as it is their pet project in a sense.
 The average developer, working on a boring project fixing bugs, doing minor feature work, dealing with normal office annoyances, will likely get burned out doing overtime for long periods.
-For an interesting project with a lot of new code to architect and wr
+For an interesting project with a lot of new code to architect and write, it is easy for me to work extra hours.
+Long death marches of bug fixes towards the end of a project sucks.

+Feature freeze, bug fix only time blocks are your chances to recover some sanity.

+The key is to record (broken design/worked around/bodged up) crap as highest priority 'bugs' and actually get them fixed, bitching is easy.

 Working enough is far less important than working intelligently, unless your boss is an idiot, in which case you have to be intelligent enough to recognize you have to work "enough" even if you otherwise wouldn't need to.